discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 :::

-## Slash API

-By using the Client class you can access and manage to Slashes

-### Clear slashes from Discord cache
+### Clear application commands from Discord cache

-You can remove Slash commands from the Discord cache by using `client.clearApplicationCommands(...guildIDs: Snowflake[])`
+You can remove application commands from the Discord cache by using `client.clearApplicationCommands(...guildIDs: Snowflake[])`

-> If you do not specify the guild id you operate on global Slash commands
+> If you do not specify the guild id you operate on global application commands

 ```ts
 client.once("ready", async () => {